BryanPineda21/BrewExplorer/README.md

 ## Notes

-- A challenge while building this web app is making sure content was rendered when using routes
+- A challenge while building this web app is making sure content was rendered when using routes.
-- Another challenge was making the most of the api data and making it interesting in some way
+- Another challenge was making the most of the api data and making it interesting in some way.
+- Also, I was challenged when trying to display data when each searched brewery was clicked.
+- Overall I had a great time building this web app.

 ## License